traeblain/.comV2/content/blog/automated-blinds.md

 And get it into a set of 2in blinds.
 Additionally, I need to make sure the servo does not spin, but spin the tilt rod, as well as find some way to grab the tilt rod.
 So essentially I need at least 2 custom parts.

 So it was time to model it up.
 I used [OnShape][onshape] (they used to allow 10 private files, don't know why they stopped, this honestly--combined with the online structure--was the differentiating factor for using them over something like FreeCAD or SketchUp, it's sad they eliminated it) to model the blinds and tilt rod, then put all the parts in.
 Made sure I could fit in some wires (measurements and assumptions), then built a part to hold everything.
-The result is below:

-<iframe src="https://clara.io/embed/e695bdd6-c3a9-46be-9e95-6cd8935a9592?renderer=webgl" width="800" height="600" allowfullscreen></iframe>

 The screws generally come packaged with the Servo, so nothing more there (I used some basic McMaster-Carr models to simulate what I had).
 I had to cut off one of the mounting ears of the Servo to get it to fit, but was also surprised at how well it fit after I Dremeled them off.
 It made for the custom part to be build relatively simple.